Self-consistent theory for a plane wave in a moving medium and light-momentum criterion: Refractive Index, Phase Velocity, and Group Velocity

-Since the modified group velocity Eq.\ (\ref{eq13}) is always parallel to the wave vector $n_d\mathbf{k}$ instead of Poynting vector, the Poynting vector does not necessarily denote the direction of power flowing; this is clearly confirmed by the strict EM field solutions given in Sec.\ IV [confer Eq.\ (\ref{eq38})].
+Because the modified group velocity, Eq.\ (\ref{eq13}), is always parallel to the wave vector $n_d\mathbf{k}$ instead of the Poynting vector, the Poynting vector does not necessarily denote the direction of power flow; this is clearly confirmed by the strict EM field solutions given in Sec.\ IV (see Eq.\ (\ref{eq38})).